BeckyHeath/multi-channel-rpi-eco-monitoring/README.md

       a.
 Set to offline mode (won't attempt to connect to internet / FTP upload).
       b.
 Set compression to flac (in config.json & Respeaker6Mic.py)

-**NOTE!
-SD card should have sufficiently fast read/write speed (Class 10, 150 mb/s), otherwise you will get overrun errors during recording.
+NOTE!
+SD card should have sufficiently fast read/write speed (Class 10, **minimum 150 mb/s**), otherwise you will get overrun errors during recording.

 ## Setup